VibeThemes/wplms-lms-migrate/readme.txt

-=== WPLMS LEARNDASH MIGRATION ===
+=== WPLMS LMS MIGRATION ===
-Contributors: hklatiyan, vibethemes
+Contributors: vibethemes
+Tags: LMS theme, wplms
-Tags: learndash, wplms, learndash migrate, wplms migrate, migrate Requires at least: 3.6
+Requires at least: 3.6
-Tested up to: 4.7.3
+Tested up to: 5.0.3
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WPLMS Learndash Migrate helps users to migrate all Learndash courses to WPLMS courses
+WPLMS LMS Migrat.
+Migrate Courses, units, quizzes, questions from LMS theme to WPLMS.

 == Description ==
-WPLMS Learndash Migrate plugin is a free plugin developed to help users to migrate all of their Learndash courses to WPLMS courses.
-The users do not have to worry a lot and perform various steps to migrate their courses.
-All this is done by a simple click.
-With the courses all of the quizzes and the units will be migrated successfully with just one click.
+Migrate all courses from LMS Theme by designthemes into WPLMS LMS platform for WordPress.

-Tutorial On how to setup and get started : <a href="https://vibethemes.com/documentation/wplms/knowledge-base/migrate-from-learndash-to-wplms/">link</a>
+Tutorial On how to setup and get started :

 = More Information =